 What Is HIPAA

-The Health Insurance Portability and Accountability Act was signed in 1996 by president Bill Clinton, and was designed to improve the portability of health insurance coverage.
+The Health Insurance Portability and Accountability Act was signed in 1996 by president Bill Clinton and was designed to improve the portability of health insurance coverage.
 Part of this act also included instructions on how to properly dispose of confidential information, such as patient records.
 Tossing sensitive information in the dumpster isn’t a good idea, as anyone can simply reach in and take that information, and use it for things like identity theft.
-This day and age it’s not worth it to take the risk, as fines for improper disposal of sensitive materials start as high as $4,500 per incident.
+In this day and age, it’s not worth it to take the risk, as fines for improper disposal of sensitive materials start as high as $4,500 per incident.
 So what kinds of methods are appropriate for disposing of such sensitive information?